LatticeX-Foundation/Rosetta/doc/API_DOC.md

 1. Unlike the input and output `Tensor` of `Ops` in native TensorFlow, the parameters and return values of `SecureOps` are considered to be a **shared value** in a secret state, unless an explicit declaration is made that an input value is an explicit constant (see the related `MpsOps` interface declaration below).
 You may not use these 'garbled' values directly.

-2. On data type (`dtype`) of  `SecureOps` input and output `tensor`, **Rosetta's Python frontend will uniformly convert them as `tf.float64' in the current version.**
+2. On data type (`dtype`) of  `SecureOps` input and output `tensor`, **Rosetta's Python frontend will uniformly convert them as `tf.string' in the current version.**

-3. For binary operators such as `SecureAdd`, the current `Rosetta v0.1.0` does not support the `Tensor` with dimension more than 2, while for unary operators such as `SecureRelu`, their tensor shape is not restricted.
+3. For binary operators such as `SecureAdd`, the current `Rosetta v0.2.0` does not support the `Tensor` with dimension more than 2, while for unary operators such as `SecureRelu`, their tensor shape is not restricted.

-## SecureOps API

 ### Computational SecureOps